tartansandal/tartansandal.github.io/_drafts/github-pages-on-fedora.md

 * A very low bar of entry with free hosting via your existing GitHub account and automatic conversion of (the well known) GitHub Flavoured Markdown.

-* Built around Git, so content could be developed, reviewed, and deployed just as you would 'code'.
+* Being built around Git, content could be developed, reviewed, and deployed just as you would normal 'code'.
 (No composing in clunky web editors or cut and paste into web forms).

 * A flexible, low-friction development environment, with [Jekyll] and [Liquid] providing attractive and flexible layout and themes, plus plugins for extra